0x3EF8/Nero-2.0/docs/README.md

 | [Home](#nero-20---your-intelligent-companion-for-any-inquiry) | [Features](#features) | [Getting Started](#getting-started) | [Usage](#usage) | [License](LICENSE) | [Changelog](../CHANGELOG.md) | [API](API.md) | [Contribute](CONTRIBUTING.md) |

-**Nero 2.0** is a Facebook Messenger bot that provides answers to a variety of questions.
-It is built on a modified version of the [fca-unofficial](https://github.com/VangBanLaNhat/fca-unofficial) library.
-The original library had issues with logging in, but **John Paul Caigas** fixed these problems to ensure Nero 2.0 works smoothly and reliably.
+**Nero** 2.0 is a Facebook Messenger bot that helps answer a variety of questions using AI APIs for information.
+At its core, it operates on the [fca-unofficial](https://github.com/VangBanLaNhat/fca-unofficial) library, jegxftydhghdhu bla bla bla I’m just too lazy to put in the detailed information here.
+If you want to know more, you’ll just have to dig into the documentation yourself.

 ## Features